Strict Transport Security and Preloading

 You can then re-check on https://hstspreload.org and it should say that your domain is on the preload list.
 Congrats, from now on every connection will be secure!

-There is another problem with HTTPS: I said in #0 that HTTPS prevents domain impersonation, because you need a valid certificate.
+There is another problem with HTTPS: I said at the beginning that HTTPS prevents domain impersonation, because you need a valid certificate.
 Well, what happens if you simply present an invalid certificate?
 The browser will show a warning like this:

 The warning shown in Safari makes it pretty sure that there's a security risk.
 That's already a big improvement over what these warnings used to look like: